HariMadhamanchi9/CMLL-Project/README.md

    - Their feedback is automatically submitted
    - The relevant pages for check-in are shown.

-Normal flow of checkin and check out if studnet is been in the database details capture in database checkins table are : R-number, first name, last name, purpose of visit, chekcin image URL, checkout image URL
+Normal flow of checkin and check out if student is been in the database details capture in database checkins table are : R-number, first name, last name, purpose of visit, chekcin image URL, checkout image URL

 ![1](https://github.com/HariMadhamanchi9/CMLL-Project/assets/82075476/babbdfa9-eadb-4f69-b565-1b9e4eecdf0a)